Awadelrahman/causal_matrix_demo/README.md

 # causal_matrix_demo
-A streamlit app to interact with a deployed model
+A streamlit app to interact with a deployed causal model.